SoniaDudiy/Geometric-Master/README.md

-# Test-task-DiversiPy-
+# Geometric Master

-Підстава для розроблення
+Basis for development

-Програму розроблено відповідно до тестового завдання компанії DiversiPy.
+The program was developed in accordance with the test task of DiversiPy

 Python Developer: Sofiia Dudii

 # Shape Calculator

-This is a simple Python program that calculates the area and perimeter of various 2D shapes.
+Geometric Master - this is a simple Python program that calculates the area and perimeter of various 2D shapes.
 The program supports calculating the area and perimeter of the following shapes:
 - Square
 - Rectangle
 - Triangle